-Today’s post comes from America’s Family Coaches.
+Today’s post about steps to forgiveness comes from America’s Family Coaches.

 Who is supposed to initiate the process of forgiveness in a marriage relationship: the offender or the offended?
 We don’t think it really matters.
 Both of you are responsible for clearing up conflicts by initiating forgiveness.
 If your spouse offends you and you refuse to resolve the conflict until he or she makes the first move, you could be waiting a long time.
 And if your spouse plays by the same rules, think of all the intimacy you could forfeit by waiting each other out.